divinites/oauth-mail/README.md

 If oauth method does not work for you, or you want to use email other than gmail and microsoft mail, you can use password Method.

-First, add an entry *"authentication": "password"* in OauthMail.sublime-settings, and do not forget entering the correct imap/smtp server.
+First, add an entry *"authentication": "password"* in QuickMail.sublime-settings, and do not forget entering the correct imap/smtp server.

 The first time you using this email, an input panel will show up and sequentially ask you to input your username and password.
 Input it in 10 second, and that's all.
 Username and password will be cached so you do not need to enter it again.
 (I will add an option to let you decide whether username and password should be cached or not)